Privacy Policy and

 • Content interaction information, such as content and course downloads, streams, and playback details, including duration and number of simultaneous streams and downloads; and

-• The full Uniform Resource Locator (URL) clickstream to, through, and from our websites and services, content and courses you viewed or searched for, page response times, download errors, and page interaction information.
+• The full Uniform Resource Locator (URL) clickstream to, through, and from our Web Platforms and services, content, and courses you viewed or searched for, page response times, download errors, and page interaction information.

 How We Share Personal Information

 Personal Information about our customers and registered users is an important part of our business.
 We do not sell this personal information to others.
 We may share personal information with registered users within your portal and with third-party service providers who follow policies and practices at least as protective as described here.
+“Portals” refer to logically separated, personalized environments within our Web Platforms that provide registered users and customers with a single point of access and ensure personal information is restricted to users within the same environment based on their user accounts.
 We will not give a third party with whom we share your information an independent right to share or disclose your information with any other person, group, or company outside of their own professional advisors and affiliates.

 We have contractual relationships with third parties who provide content, courses, and products which you may access through our software.
 These third-party providers are subject to our Privacy Policy.
 If you wish to access the content, courses, and products, you may need to share your personal information with these third parties.